-CLERK OF SALT RIVER PIMA-MARICOPA INDIAN COMMUNITY TRIBAL COURT

-Available Services Animal Health Clinics offer free medical services and plies to all Salt River Pima-Maricopa Indian Community members, including: Wellness Exams Vaccines Flea/Tick Prevention Heartworm prevention for dogs Microchipping & Health Screening (for diseases such as Heartworm, Lyme, FIV and FeLV) Spay/Neuter surgery will not be available at this event but we will scheduled by appointment.
-HEALTHY MOM HEALTHY KIDS!
+CLERK OF SALT RIVER PIMA-MARICOPA INDIAN COMMUNITY TRIBAL COURT Available Services Animal Health Clinics offer free medical services and plies to all Salt River Pima-Maricopa Indian Community members, including: Wellness Exams Bringing the sacredness back to the community, one child, one family and one animal at a time.
+Flea/Tick Prevention Heartworm prevention for dogs Microchipping & Vaccines Health Screening (for diseases such as Heartworm, Lyme, FIV and FeLV) Spay/Neuter surgery will not be available at this event but we will scheduled by appointment.
+HEALTHY MOM 23, 2023 at 9 a.m.